-DUDLEY HEALTH AND WELLBEING BOARD Agenda Item No. 8(a)
+DUDLEY HEALTH AND WELLBEING BOARD

-DATE 8 th June 2023 TITLE OF REPORT Draft Evaluation of Joint Health and Wellbeing Strategy 2017-2022 Organisation and Author Dudley Metropolitan Borough Council Dr Mayada Abu Affan, Acting Director of Public Health mayada.abuaffan@dudley.gov.uk Purpose To agree the draft evaluation report Background At its March meeting the HWB Board agreed to evaluate the Joint Health and Wellbeing Strategy 2017-2022 to enable as assessment on whether the Board had achieved its aspirations, to summarise the work that had been done, and any lessons learnt for the new strategy.
-Key Points The evaluation includes:A foreword from Cllr Bevan, Chair of the HWB Board A section for each individual goal setting out the HWB Board's original aspirations, a summary or actions undertaken by HWB partners with case studies, and reflections on what worked well an what did not work so well.
-Recommendations for the 2023-2028 Health, Wellbeing and Inequalities Strategy Once the Board has approved the draft, with Cllr Bev approving his foreword, it will be typeset in the des used for the 2017-2022 strategy and published on HWB Board website.
-Emerging issues for discussion Are HWB Board members satisfied that the evaluation provides an accurate account of progress against the goals in the 2017-2022 strategy?
-Do HWB Board members agree with the reflections and recommendations for the new strategy?
-Key asks of the The Board is asked to agree the draft evaluation.
-Board/wider system Contribution to H&WBB key goals: Improving school readiness Reducing circulatory disease deaths More women screened for breast cancer This evaluation report summarises progress against the goals of the 2017-2022 strategy and makes recommendations for delivery of the new goals.
+DATE 14 th September 2024 TITLE OF REPORT Evaluation of Joint Health and Wellbeing Strategy 2017-2022 Organisation and Author Dudley Metropolitan Borough Council Dr Mayada Abu Affan, Acting Director of Public Health mayada.abuaffan@dudley.gov.uk Purpose To note the evaluation of the Joint Health and Wellbeing Strategy 2017-2022 has now been published on the HWB Board website.
+Background At its June meeting the HWB Board agreed the evaluation of the Joint Health and Wellbeing Strategy 2017-2022.
+Key Points The evaluation includes: A foreword from Cllr Bevan, Chair of the HWB Board A section for each individual goal setting out the HWB Board's original aspirations, a summary of actions undertaken by HWB partners with case studies, and reflections on what worked well and what did not work so well.
+Recommendations for the 2023-2028 Health, Wellbeing and Inequalities Strategy Emerging issues for discussion None Key asks of the Board/wider system The Board is asked to note that the evaluation has now been published on the HWB intranet pages.
+Contribution to H&WBB key goals: Improving school readiness Reducing circulatory disease deaths More women screened for breast cancer This evaluation report summarises progress against the goals of the 2017-2022 strategy and makes recommendations for delivery of the new goals.
 Contribution to Dudley Vision 2030 Directly contributes to Dudley being a place of healthy, resilient, safe communities with high aspirations and the ability to shape their own future and the 2030 goal of improved health outcomes and higher wellbeing.